-Traditionally held on the Friday before Mother’s Day this day recognizes the partners, wives and husbands of U.S. personnel who hold the fort at home.
-On May 23rd 1984 Appreciation Day was a one-off observance proclaimed by then President Ronald Reagan.
+Traditionally held on the Friday before Mother’s Day this day recognizes the partners, wives, and husbands of U.S. personnel who hold the fort at home.

 Month of the Military Child – April

-Yes this is a month long celebration instead of a day, but I felt it was only right to include here in this post.
+Yes, this is a month-long celebration instead of a day, but I felt it was only right to include it here in this post.

-The importance of the military child is celebrated during the month of April.
+The importance of the military child is celebrated during April.
 During this month we recognize the sacrifices that a military family makes.